lauT0/cse15l-lab-reports/lab3.md

 in touch with us later on the subject.
 ```

-3) using -A num option to get num amount of lines after the matching phrase
+3) using -A num option to get num amount of lines after the matching phrase.
+Found with ChatGPT
 ```
 $ grep -A 3 "criminal" technical/government/Media/Advocate_for_Poor.txt
 landlord-tenant disputes and even criminal cases are the specialty